Skip to content

 Step 4Choose Your New Modifier Key

-In the Magnifier settings, look for the “Reading shortcut” section.
+In the Magnifier settings, locate the “Reading shortcut” section.
 Click the drop-down menu to choose your new modifier key.

 Magnifier tile in Settings options